pabera/chaplin-i18n/README.md

 ### Localizations

 Furthermore you obviously need some localizations.
-You'll be able to support as many langugaes as you want.
+You'll be able to support as many languages as you want.
 Just create a `js/locale` folder where you put your language files.
 This files will be saved as JSON and are called like this `en.json` or `de.json`.

-The JSON langauge should be somehow similar to this snippet - you can find an example in this repo.
+The JSON language should be somehow similar to this snippet - you can find an example in this repo.

 ````
 {